MohamedPro123/Islamic-Prayer-Times/README.md

 To install, go to the Switch folder on your sd card, create a folder called "prayer-times", and put the NRO File in it.
 That's it.

-Uses AlAdhan api and Islamic Society of North America method.
+Default settings are Islamic Society of North America method, Standard Shafi for Asr, no high latitude rule (just clamps to horizon) and 24 hour time.
+These can all be changed.

 Planned updates:
 - Being able to be added to Tesla/ultrahand menu